Sammybams/Bet-Optimizer/README.md

 The Bet Optimizer App works by taking user-inputted odds for each outcome scenario (win, draw, lose) and then analyzing the potential portfolio divisions.
 It employs statistical calculations, including permutation, to compute weights for each division, ensuring a balanced distribution.
 The app aims to find the best portfolio division that guarantees a payout for the user.

 - ### Optimizable Bets:
 An optimizable bet is one which can guarantee a profit on total stake.
-It is often characterized by scenarios where the odds for an opponent winning are significantly higher than its competitors.
+It is often characterized by scenarios where the odds of an opponent winning are significantly higher than its competitors.
 For example, in a scenario where the odds are: opponent wins (1.5), draw (5), and opponent loses (40), the app can find a portfolio division that guarantees a minimum of 12% profit on the bet.

 - ### Non-optimizable Bets: